patientempowerment/bars-frontend/README.md

 # EMPOWER

 An app that visualizes the effects of changing inputs on the results of given logistic regression outputs.
-It can be used for any kind of data.
-For the example configs, we used a health use case to predict tuberculosis, diabetes, asthma and COPD on certain parameters like age, weight, height and smoking behavior.
+It can be used for any kind of clean data.
+For the example configuration, we use a health use case to predict tuberculosis, diabetes, asthma and COPD on life style choices and patient parameters like age, weight, etc.

 ## Steps to run
 1. Clone the project